Atharv322/Delhi-High-Court-Data-Fetcher/README.md

 🤖 Credits
 Developed by [Atharv Singh]

-Prompt engineering & debugging with ChatGPT (OpenAI)
+Prompt engineering & debugging with OpenAI

 CAPTCHA OCR using Tesseract